lancenacabuan/Shaliah/README.md

 [\[31\]](https://tips.translation.bible/story/translation-commentary-on-wisdom-726/#:~:text=For%20she%20is%20a%20reflection,and%20light%20being%20reflected)
 [\[32\]](https://tips.translation.bible/story/translation-commentary-on-wisdom-726/#:~:text=but%20the%20writer%E2%80%99s%20object%20is,%E2%80%9D)
 [\[72\]](https://tips.translation.bible/story/translation-commentary-on-wisdom-726/#:~:text=For%20she%20is%20a%20reflection,is%20a%20conflict%20between%20the)
-Translation commentary on Wisdom 7:26–TIPs
+Translation commentary on Wisdom 7:26 – TIPs

 <https://tips.translation.bible/story/translation-commentary-on-wisdom-726/>